Find Affordable College Courses

 Full Human Development & Family Studies at University of Missouri - Columbia Report

-Central Methodist University - College of Graduate & Extended Studies did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the town of Fayette, CMU CGES is a private not-for-profit school with a small student population.
+Central Methodist University - College of Graduate & Extended Studies landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree human development and family studies programs.
+Located in the town of Fayette, CMU CGES is a private not-for-profit college with a small student population.

 On average, human development graduates from CMU CGES take out $21,374 in student loans while working on their Bachelor's Degree.

-Read full report on Human Development & Family Studies at Central Methodist University - College of Graduate & Extended Studies
+Full Human Development & Family Studies at Central Methodist University - College of Graduate & Extended Studies Report

 Best Human Development & Family Studies Colleges by State

-Explore the best human development and family studies schools for a specific state in the Plains States region.
+Explore the best human development and family studies colleges for a specific state in the Plains States region.

 State Degrees Awarded